 After the removal of both the Russian competition from the area and the Ottoman monopoly, the Romanian principalities unified and the new Romanian state fell in the economic sphere of Western interests.
 The European Commission of the Danube was born and the Danube navigation channel became an international water route.
 Towns like Galati, Sulina and Constanta became cosmopolitan centers, and control over trade and exports went from the Ottomans to British and Jewish merchants.
-The cereal crisis in Great Britain was ameliorated and Western Powers had new maritime commercial routes.

 In agriculture, new farming machinery was introduced, and with it, crop production and cereal exports increased considerably.
 The new Romanian state became a major cereal exporter, while the situation of the peasantry remained far from satisfactory as production was orientated solely towards exports.

-Over 50% of the arable land was redistributed to a few large landlords, while over 80% of the population remained subdued to the landowners who organized themselves in major trusts (such as the Mochi Fischer trust in Moldova).
-The anti-Fischer trust revolt of 1907 – which grew into a national peasant revolt – began in a village ironically called “Flamanzi” (translation: “The hungry ones”).
+Over 50% of the arable land was redistributed to a few large landlords, while 80% of the population remained subdued to the landowners who organized themselves in major trusts (such as the Mochi Fischer trust in Moldova).
+The anti-Fischer trust revolt of 1907 – which grew into a national peasant revolt – began in a village ironically called “Flamanzi” (translated “The hungry ones”).